SoftwareAG/c8y-docs/content/change-logs/platform-services/ui-c8y-10-18-499-4-smart-rules-tab-view-sets-incorrect-breadcrumbs.md

 version: 10.18.499.4
 ---

 In the Groups view, the breadcrumb for the Smart rules tab was missing.
-If the *Application options* are configured in a way to show breadcrumbs, the breadcrumb will now be properly shown.
+If the *Application options* are configured in a way to show breadcrumbs, the breadcrumb will now be shown properly.